ttpu/IoT2024_Lab4/README.md

 For the rest of instruction, follow the *pdf guide of Lab 3* and the **task2.ino** file comments and TODO list

 ### Task 3:
+Receiving Data from Dweet.io and Displaying on LCD
+In this task, you will set up an I2C LCD display to show temperature data from your own device and retrieve data from another team’s device via dweet.io.
+This requires integrating the I2C LCD display and extending your HTTP request skills.

+Objective
+*	Set up and initialize an I2C LCD display.
+*	Display the local temperature (from the LM35 sensor) on Row 1 of the LCD.
+*	Retrieve temperature data from another team’s ESP32 via dweet.io and display it on Row 2 of the LCD.

+For the rest of instruction, follow the *pdf guide of Lab 3* and the **task3.ino** file comments and TODO list

 ### Task 4: